 Arctic cyclones are the dominant type of hazardous weather system affecting the Arctic environment in summer.
 They can also have critical impacts on sea-ice movement, sometimes resulting in ‘Very Rapid Ice Loss Events’ (timescale days to weeks) which present a major challenge to coupled forecasts of the Arctic environment from days out to a season ahead.
 Arctic cyclones also play an important role in the climate of the Arctic and through the field experiment we aim to deduce the dominant physical processes and mechanisms for two-way interaction between the Arctic cyclones and sea ice.

-Our collaborators from the USA and France, have designed an observational experiment, called THINICE, looking downwards on Arctic cyclone structure from an aircraft flying near the tropopause (about 10 km above ground).
-Our projects are co-designed that the observations from the Twin Otter will form a bridge between measurements from above using the French SAFIRE Falcon aircraft, combined with satellite data, and the properties of the surface fluxes and sea ice beneath.
+Our collaborators from the USA and France, have designed an observational experiment, called THINICE, looking downwards on Arctic cyclone structure from an aircraft flying at higher levels.
+Our projects are co-designed that the observations from the Twin Otter will form a bridge between measurements from above using the French SAFIRE ATR42 aircraft, combined with satellite data, and the properties of the surface fluxes and sea ice beneath.